epheph/blog/_posts/2015-03-15-interview-questions-1.markdown

 4.)
 Your Linux system is not experiencing a performance issue, but `free` reports very little memory free.
 Why?
 ---------------------------------------------------------------------------------------------------------------

 This one is a little vague, and i would work with the candidate to make sure they understood what is being asked, but anyone interviewing at mid-level or greater position should have run into what seems like a low memory issue in on a Linux box, but isn't.
-The answer i'm looking for here is "cached" memory.
+The answer I'm looking for here is "cached" memory.
 Let's look at a standard `free` output:

 {% highlight bash %}
 $ free -m | head -2